- Chinese club moss

 Huperzia serrata, a type of fir moss, is also known as Chinese club moss.
 It is used as a component in traditional Chinese herbal formulas for blood circulation and to relieve pain.
 A purified alkaloid extract from this plant known as Huperzine A has neuroprotective effects and has been developed as a treatment for Alzheimer’s disease and dementia in Asia (1).
 In the US, it is available as a dietary supplement to promote cognitive function.
 It is also used by some cancer patients to relieve pain and neurological dysfunction due to chemotherapy.

-Huperzine A is a potent acetylcholinesterase inhibitor, raising the levels of acetylcholine in the basal ganglia (1).
+Most studies on H.serrata are based on the extract Huperzine A, which selectively inhibits acetylcholinesterase (1).
 Animal studies show it has antiapoptotic, anti-inflammatory, and antioxidative properties which contribute to its protective effects in nerve agent poisoning (2), myasthenia gravis (3), hepatic reperfusion injury (4), and diabetes-associated cognitive decline (5).
 Clinical studies on Huperzine A as a treatment for Alzheimer’s disease have yielded mixed results (6) (7) (8).
 One study found it to improve cognitive function in vascular dementia patients (9).

 Although a US patent has been filed claiming its use for cancer pain and neuropathy (10) , no clinical trials for these indications have been conducted.